Northwest Passage (novel): Book 2

 In London, Towne learns that no one can achieve success except through "preferment", usually through a sponsor.
-His search for sponsorship leads him to Benjamin Franklin, who arranges for him to get a commission to limb a panel painting of Jeffery Amherst at Vauxhall Gardens.
+His search for sponsorship leads him to Benjamin Franklin, who arranges for him to get a commission to limn a panel painting of Jeffery Amherst at Vauxhall Gardens.
 This commission, in turn, brings him other work, more than enough to prevent him from having to return home broke.
 In early 1765, Towne, now 26, finds out that Rogers (minus Elizabeth) has arrived in London.
 With Rogers' help, Towne gets a major commission from a wealthy nobleman to paint a series of pictures of the Saint Francis raid.
 Rogers has decided to mount an expedition to find the Northwest Passage and has come to England both to collect his back pay and to win appointment as the royal governor of Fort Michilimackinac, the farthest west of the British forts on the Great Lakes, and he offers to include Towne in the expedition.

 Rogers has a personal secretary named Natty Potter, who helps him write two books and a play while in London.
 Potter recruits Towne to find his daughter Ann.
-Towne finds that Ann, now about 14, was left nine years ago with a family that trained children to act as crippled beggars, and he ends up paying £15 to take her away from there.
-To his surprise, Towne learns that Potter only wanted to blackmail Ann's mother, a member of a wealthy family with whom he'd had a Fleet Marriage, and is unwilling to provide for Ann (or even to reimburse Towne) after the blackmail is paid, so Ann ends up as Towne's responsibility.
+Towne finds that Ann, now about 14, was left nine years ago with a family that trained children to act as crippled beggars, and he pays £15 to take her away from there.
+To his surprise, Towne learns that Potter only wanted to blackmail Ann's mother, a member of a wealthy family with whom he had had a Fleet Marriage and is unwilling to provide for Ann or to reimburse Towne after the blackmail is paid, and Ann becomes Towne's responsibility.
 Ann proves to be a gifted mimic and quickly picks up "proper" behavior from the tutor Towne hires for her.